8.13 — Introduction to random number generation

 • The seed should contain at least as many bits as the state of the PRNG, so that every bit in the state of the PRNG can be initialized by an independent bit in the seed.

-• Each bit in the seed should independently randomized.
+• Each bit in the seed should be independently randomized.

-• The seed should contain a good mix of 0 and 1s, and high bits and low bits.
+• The seed should contain a good mix of 0 and 1s distributed across all of the bits.

 • There should be no bits in the seed that are always 0 or always 1.
 These “stuck bits” do not provide any value.